TheOnlyTails/zephyr-lang/docs/guide/literals.md

 #### Maps

 Maps are a way to represent a key-value relationship between values.
-In a map, each key must be unique, and each of the keys and values must be the same as other keys and values.
+In a map, each key must be unique, and each key and value must be the same as the others.

-Type inference works similarly to lists, wherein both the keys and values are inferred to be the type which is the greatest common denominator of their values’ types.
+Type inference works similarly to lists, wherein Zephyr infers both the keys and values as the type that is their greatest common denominator.

 Empty maps are inferred as `#{void: void}`.